-Prerequisites: OFFCE 104, ENGL 104, OFFCE 112, OFFCE 227, and permission of instructor.
+Prerequisites: OFFCE 104 and ENGL 104 and OFFCE 227 and permission of instructor.

-Advanced Alpha Micro and Advanced WordPerfect (3)
+Advanced WordPerfect (3)

-Students will refine basic tasks in OFFCE 232 and OFFCE 228.
+Students will refine basic tasks and skills learned in OFFCE 228.
 More complicated tasks and applications using the following will be learned: footnotes and endnotes; headers and footers; merge; sort; long document input, revision, and pagination.

-Prerequisites: OFFCE 104, OFFCE 112, OFFCE 232, OFFCE 228, and permission of instructor.
+Prerequisites: OFFCE 104 and OFFCE 228 and permission of instructor.